AugustoLara/Grants-Program/applications/afloat.md

 ## Development Roadmap :nut_and_bolt:

 ### Overview
-- **Total Estimated Duration:** 3 months
+- **Total Estimated Duration:** 13 weeks
 - **Full-Time Equivalent (FTE):**  2.5 FTE (across 5 contributors)
 - **Total Costs:** 46,200 USD

 #### Languages
 - All pallets and any associated backend services will be developed in Rust.
-- The front end will be Angular and Vue
+- The front end will be Angular

 ### Milestone 1 — User onboarding (set and verify identity with gatekeeper parameters) and slides.
 - **Estimated duration:** 5 weeks